-- a.
+a.
 At the beginning of the CFY, CECW-IP Program Manager will provide an Initial Allocation Plan for the Program based on carry-in Funding and anticipated CFY Funding during a Continuing Resolution period, if applicable.
-The CECW-IP Program Manager will determine acceptable risks to ensure a proactive approach to managing the program with the goal of maximizing project delivery and execution. - b.
-Projects funded in the Initial Allocation Plan that did not receive carry-in Funding shall be executed using Funding made available by "paper FAD" under the Continuing Resolution Act. - c.
-Upon the enactment of an annual or full year appropriations bill, the CECW-IP Program Manager will provide a Final Allocation Plan and work allowances for the Program. - d.
+The CECW-IP Program Manager will determine acceptable risks to ensure a proactive approach to managing the program with the goal of maximizing project delivery and execution.

+b.
+Projects funded in the Initial Allocation Plan that did not receive carry-in Funding must be executed using Funding made available by "paper FAD" under the Continuing Resolution Act.

+c.
+Upon the enactment of an annual or full year appropriations bill, the CECW-IP Program Manager will provide a Final Allocation Plan and work allowances for the Program.

+d.
 After enactment, an assessment will be undertaken to determine if it is appropriate to initiate any new Start CAP Feasibility phases.
 This assessment will consider if such projects can be funded over time based on historical averages of the appropriation for that Section.
 A decision to fund any new Start CAP Feasibility phases will be coordinated with the Committees on Appropriations of the House of Representatives and the Senate.
 This new start assessment may be performed quarterly, depending on availability of funds.
-New starts for section 14 will be prioritized in accordance with paragraph 6.b.

-- 8. Reprogramming and Reallocation: With the roll out of the CEFMs Funds Distribution Module (FDM) in FY2017, all CAP work allowances require HQ program manager approval as well as HQ Budget approval.
-When the link to the CAP database is established in CEFMs, the prior reallocation rules will be reinstated. - a.
-Approval of the CECW-IP Program Manager is required to reprogram Funding into or out of a CAP Section, which is a PPA. - b.
-During the CFY, HQUSACE will reallocate to the applicable Master Program Code all project Funding not scheduled for obligation or solicitation in the CFY. - c.
-Districts and MSCs may initiate work allowances in FDM to reallocate Funding, as needed, to the applicable CAP Section Coordination account. - d.
-The District may initiate a work allowance to reallocate Funds to a project phase that has received a reallocation already in the current FY, provided that no more than \$50,000 cumulative will be reallocated to a Feasibility phase until a positive Federal Interest Determination has been made, and no more than \$100,000 cumulative will be reallocated to any project phase until the agreement for the phase has been executed. - e.
+New starts for section 14 will be prioritized in according to paragraph 6.b.
+8. Reprogramming and Reallocation: With the roll out of the CEFMs Funds Distribution Module (FDM) in FY2018, all CAP work allowances require HQ program manager approval as well as HQ Budget approval.
+When the link to the CAP database is established in CEFMs, the prior reallocation rules will be reinstated.

+a.
+Approval of the CECW-IP Program Manager is required to reprogram Funding into or out of a CAP Section, which is a PPA.

+b.
+During the CFY, HQUSACE will reallocate to the applicable Master Program Code all project Funding not scheduled for obligation or solicitation in the CFY.

+c.
+Districts and MSCs may initiate work allowances in FDM to reallocate Funding, as needed, to the applicable CAP Section Coordination account.

+d.
+The District may initiate a work allowance to reallocate Funds to a project phase that has received a reallocation already in the current FY, provided that no more than \$50,000 cumulative will be reallocated to a Feasibility phase until a positive Federal Interest Determination has been made, and no more than \$100,000 cumulative will be reallocated to any project phase until the agreement for the phase has been executed.

+e.
 When excess funds are identified on projects, see 9.b below.
 Once the funds are available in CEFMS as unregistered and undistributed, the district/MSC will initiate the work allowance for the donor project and notify the CECW-IP Program Manager that the work allowance is ready to have the Master Program Code entered to receive the funds.
 Once the master program code info is entered the CECW-IP Program Manager will run the business rules and submit the work allowance for approval.